-Katie Gaeta Photography photographs maternity, birth, newborn, families, seniors, and life events in the Greater St. Louis, Missouri area and is available to travel.
+Katie Gaeta Photography documents birth stories, maternity, babies, families, and photographs real estate in the Greater St. Louis, Missouri area and is available to travel.

-Katie Gaeta Photography specializes in capturing life as it happens naturally.
-I firmly believe some of the best moments caught aren’t just the ones where people are perfectly posed, but rather interacting with their loved ones and embracing a time with family or friends around.
+Built single handedly and run by Katie Gaeta, Katie Gaeta Photography is a lifestyle and documentary photographer in St. Louis, MO set out to preserve this stage of life you’re in.
+I firmly believe some of the best moments to preserve for a lifetime aren’t just the ones where people are perfectly posed, but rather interacting with their loved ones and embracing a time with family or friends around.
 This is what I aim to capture in my client’s sessions every single time.

 I’m passionate about pregnant mamas, babies, the birth world, and breastfeeding.
-The great thing about those three is usually there are a few things that precede them – love, proposals, engagements, weddings .
 It is such an honor and pleasure for me to photograph my clients through those life stages and beyond, and it’s something I never take for granted!

 And now for a little Q & A with Katie!

 A: Besides a photographer, probably a red-haired, average height, kind of "crunchy", fun-loving, sarcastic, funny, athletic person overall, but I’ve got quite a few titles.
 Those include wife to Tony, Mom to Zoe, Finn, and Emma, sister, daughter, sister-in-law, aunt, and daughter-in-law.